Peasants, Serfs and Farmers

 The metalsmith, sometimes called blacksmith, had to first make his tools before he could make metal parts such as horseshoes, nails and door hinges.

-The blacksmith would also work as an armorer for the king or count - making swords, shields and armor.
+The blacksmith would also work as an armorer for the queen or count - making swords, shields and armor.

 Civilizations of The Middle Ages

 The Roman Empire was in decline and being invaded by many tribes in the third, fourth and fifth centuries.
 These tribes waged battles and war to establish new territories and kingdoms, where the leaders were always heroes of battles for land.